boardflare/website/pages/apps/excel/hugging-face.md

 e.g. `=HF.GRADIO("boardflare/translation", "hf_eiffw3..", "Hello", "en", "fr")` for a translation space demo we built with similar functionality to the `HF.TRANSLATION` function below.

 The `arg1, arg2, ...` is a repeating parameter in Excel which means you can pass as many arguments as you like and they will be packaged as an array and sent to the space as a payload of shape `{data: [arg1, arg2, ...]}`.
 The args can be of any Excel scalar type (e.g. string, number, boolean).
 You need to ensure they are passed in the order they are expected by your Gradio app.
 The return from the Gradio app must be a scalar of one of the above types.
 In case you're wondering if it is technically possible for each of the args and the return to be matrix values (i.e. an Excel range), the answer is yes.
 This is not supported currently because it means all arguments would be sent as a matrix, even if they are just single cells, e.g. `{data: [[["foo"]], [["bar"]], ...]}`, since there can be only one repeating parameter in the function.
-This doesn't work with single-line standard Gradio app interfaces, so we left that for another day and a different function.
+This doesn't work with single-line standard Gradio app interfaces.
+The solution is to use Python code on both sides (Gradio and Excel) to shape the data as needed.
+More on this in the [Architecture](#architecture) and [Roadmap](#roadmap) sections below.

 ### Translation